 The Kirby 401(k) Plan (the Plan) is a defined contribution 401(k) plan for the benefit of employees of Kirby Corporation (the Company) and certain subsidiaries.
-Each employee is eligible to join the Plan as of the first pay period following completion of three months of service and the attainment of age 18.
 Employees covered by collective bargaining agreements, the terms of which do not provide for participation in the Plan, are not eligible.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 Further information relating to the Plan's provisions is available in the Plan Document.